Does this test have other names?

 good for you because it lowers your risk of heart disease.
 The higher the number,

 the lower your risk.
-Sixty mg/dL or above is considered the level to protect you against
+HDL levels of 60 mg/dL or above are considered the level to protect

 High levels of triglycerides are linked with a higher heart disease risk.
 Here are